Proctoring for Online Students

 Below is a list of approved courses.
 Identify your course and exams and select the appropriate link to submit your proctor form.
 You MUST submit a form for each exam in an approved course at least 5 calendar days before an exam open date.
 If you have any questions, please email us at testcenterhelp@iastate.edu.

-Virtual proctoring via SmarterProctoring allows online students, not living in the City of Ames, to take an exam anywhere an internet connection is available.
+Virtual proctoring is only available for specific courses that are registered with the Testing Center for this purpose.
+Virtual proctoring is not widely available to all students.
+Virtual proctoring via SmarterProctoring allows online students, not living in the City of Ames, to take an exam anywhere an internet connection is available, provided technical specifications are met.
 Automated proctoring is the primary type of virtual proctoring used.
-SmarterProctoring staff will review any potential misconduct from the exam session and forward the information to the Testing Center and your instructor.
+SmarterProctoring staff will review any potential misconduct from the exam session and report the information to the Testing Center and your instructor.
 Virtual proctoring is considered a convenient alternative to requiring students to travel to a specific location on campus at a particular time or to find their own approved in-person proctor, which often costs time and money.

-• This software allows online students not living in the City of Ames to take the exam anywhere an internet connection is available.
+• This software allows online students not living in the City of Ames to take the exam anywhere an internet connection is available and technical specifications are met.

 • Automated proctoring is the primary type of virtual proctoring used.
-SmarterProctoring staff will review any potential misconduct from the exam session and forward information for further review.
+Exam sessions are recorded and reviewed by SmarterProctoring staff who will report any potential misconduct to the instructor and the Testing Center.

 • Students have the option to opt-out of using virtual proctoring.

-• Additional restrictions and requirements can be found in our syllabus document.
+• Additional restrictions and requirements can be found in the syllabus document provided by your instructor.

-If you prefer to opt-out of virtual proctoring, you must communicate this to your instructor via email as soon as possible but no less than seven calendar days before an exam opens.
+If your course is only offering virtual proctoring but you prefer to opt-out of virtual proctoring, you must communicate this as soon as possible but no less than seven calendar days before an exam opens.
 Alternative options may include:

 • in-person proctoring at an approved location; or